tnyeanderson/heart-sms-backend/docs/api.md

 Base url is `/api/v1`

-Documented here are the original endpoints, requests, and responses outlined by the android app.
+Documented here are the endpoints, requests, and responses outlined by the android and web apps.

 Some differences exist between the current API and the one described in the android app.

-Including:
+These are noted at the relevant endpoints, but Including:

 * The `account_id` can be in either the request body or a URL query.
   * There is inconsistency between clients with where the `account_id` should be placed (in the request body or a query).
 The web client nearly always uses a query.
 For this reason, all endpoints that require an `account_id` can have it in either place.
-Queries are checked first, then the body.
+  * Queries are checked first, then the body.
+* `/messages/update/:device_id`: `message_type` was originally sent as `type`
+* `/auto_replies/update/:device_id`: `reply_type` was originally sent as `type`